ninbura/windows/README.md

         - uses winget (cli application tool) in the background via a user interface
         - Installs winget auto update.
 Once winget auto updated is installed it'll keep most applications installed via wigui/winget automatically updated.
     - #### populate application update blacklist
-      - we already created `update-blacklist.txt` in step #9
+      - we already created `.update-blacklist.txt` in step #9
-      - said blacklist is located at `/repos/windows/update-blacklist.txt` unless you changed directories per your preference
+      - said blacklist is located at `/repos/windows/.update-blacklist.txt` unless you changed directories per your preference
-      - Open `update-blacklist.txt`, paste the list found at [here](#update-blacklist) into it, and save it.
+      - Open `.update-blacklist.txt`, paste the list found at [here](#update-blacklist) into it, and save it.
       - You can choose to maintain this blacklist document yourself, or just piggyback off of the one in this readme.
       - you want to blacklist apps that consistently fail to update via winget-autoupdate
       - note that once loaded, you need to modify the following file to add applications to your currently active blacklist